India could cut floor price for wheat exports to boost sales

 The cabinet in August allowed three government-backed trading companies to export 2 million tonnes of wheat from warehouses at a floor price of $300 per tonne plus taxes.

-But in the first round of export tenders, the State Trading Corp.
-(STCI.NS), MMTC Ltd (MMTC.NS) and unlisted PEC Ltd received bids lower than $300 a tonne.
+But in the first round of export tenders, the State Trading Corp., MMTC Ltd and unlisted PEC Ltd received bids lower than $300 a tonne.

 That poor response has prompted the government to consider cutting the price.